pbernini/Getit/README.md

 // This would get the string of JSON that was returned
-// **** getit.Get<T>() is the way to execute the query against the server **** Console.WriteLine(await getit.Get<string>(nearestDealerQuery, config));
+// **** getit.Get<T>() is the way to execute the query against the server ****
+// T can be a String, JObject, or your type.
+See Get() for more info Console.WriteLine(await getit.Get<string>(nearestDealerQuery, config));

 // If we had a matching C# NearestDealer Object that matched the GraphQL response (EXACTLY)